“The Ecopreneur” Content Series

 The under-30 Ecopreneur behind the innovative solution SeaGraze™.

-To gain a deeper understanding of her eco journey and her commitment to preserving Hawaiian culture and knowledge,
+To gain a deeper understanding of her eco journey and dedication to preserving Hawaiian culture and knowledge, click here for an insightful read.

 “I’ve realized that, as a foreigner in Hawaii, I’m responsible for preserving the knowledge and culture here.”